Duveneck, Frank, b. 1848 d. 1919

 - Photograph of Frank Duveneck, circa 1918

-- Image Gallery items from other collections related to Duveneck, Frank
+- Image and Media Gallery items from other collections related to Duveneck, Frank

 Related MaterialsExhibition catalogs that were donated to the Archives of American Art with the Frank Duveneck and Elizabeth Boott Duveneck papers were transferred to the Smithsonian American Art Museum and National Gallery Library in 1976.
 Some of the catalogs were microfilmed and may be viewed on reel 1151.